Search Results

 |

-| Muzhen Xu | Assistant Professor | Kyushu Institute of Technology | Research Center for Neuromorphic AI Hardware | Developing in-material computing semiconductive materials, including metal oxide single crystals and carbon nanoribbons, and making low-power consumption and stable physical reservoir devices using those materials.
-My goal is to apply these devices to voice recognition, image classification, etc. which are crucial for intelligent robots. | |
+| Muzhen Xu | Assistant Professor | Kyushu Institute of Technology | Research Center for Neuromorphic AI Hardware | To develop in-materio computing materials (metal oxide single crystals and semiconducting polymers) and establish microfluidics-based physical reservoir computing systems.
+Utilizing these platforms, I fabricate low-power, stable physical reservoir devices.
+The ultimate goal is to apply them to voice recognition and single-microparticle classification for intelligent robots and sensors. | |